Contactless cards and the urban legend

 The EMV standard continuously evolves to include new security defence mechanisms, such as Dynamic Data Authentication (DDA).

-This code is unique to that transaction and proves that the card is genuine.
+This code is unique to that transaction and proves the card is genuine.
 The terminal uses the second key to validate the code returned by the card.

 The card's microprocessor chip is powered wirelessly by proximity to the POS (up to 4 cm).